rixiobarrios/mongo-mongoose-labs/mongo_lab_intergalactic_bounty_hunter/lab.md

 ### Intermediate Mongo

-Find the INTERMEDIATE_MONGO.md lecture notes in the instructor notes directory.
+Find the [INTERMEDIATE_MONGO.md lecture notes](https://git.generalassemb.ly/seir-826/w05d02-intro-to-mongo-mongoose/blob/master/advanced_mongo/2.intermediate_mongo.md).
 Follow through each of the explanations.
 Follow the commands and perform appropriate finds after each update call to see the results

 - Find the bounties that are greater than `100000`
 - Find the bounties that are less than `40000`